The Essence of Lombardian Cuisine

 Lombardian Cuisine

 Lombardy’s varied geography largely influences the region’s culinary traditions.
 As a northern Italian region with Alpine influences, temperatures are decidedly cooler.
-Thus, Lombardian cuisine is bolder and heartier than more southerly Italian dishes consisting of staples like meat, butter, polenta, and rice.
-In addition, much of the land in the Po River Valley is used to cultivate rice, a very common ingredient in local and Italian cuisine.
-Polenta makes frequent appearances in Lombardian kitchens and is often enriched with butter and cream.
+Thus, Lombardian cuisine is bolder and heartier than more southern Italian dishes, consisting of staples like meat, butter, polenta, and rice.
+In addition, much of the land in the Po River Valley is used to cultivate rice, a prevalent ingredient in local and Italian cuisine.
+Polenta frequently appears in Lombardian kitchens and is often enriched with butter and cream.
 More northerly zones also utilize buckwheat for regional specialty pasta.

 As one of Italy’s leaders in industry and agriculture, Lombardy has always been a wealthier region.
 Therefore, Lombardian cuisine frequently features aged cheeses, premium cuts of meat, and flavorful spices.
 Home to sixty Michelin-starred restaurants, this Italian region is ideal for those who enjoy eating out.